Kxvin1/life-dashboard/docs/project-plan.md

      - Secrets management guidance for development and production.
    - Database Technology:
      - Development: Local PostgreSQL Instance setup and configuration.
-     - Production: Neon (Serverless PostgreSQL) setup and connection details.
+     - Production: Railway (Serverless PostgreSQL) setup and connection details.
-     - Production Backup Strategy: State reliance on Neon's built-in automated backup features.
+     - Production Backup Strategy: State reliance on Railway's built-in automated backup features.
    - Backend Implementation: Outline the development process for FastAPI, SQLAlchemy models, business logic services for each tool, and API routers.
 Include details on configuring Uvicorn for production within Render.
    - Frontend Implementation: Outline the development process for Next.js pages/components for each module/tool, using shadcn/ui, integrating TanStack Query for data fetching.
    - Backend Deployment (Render):